severalnines/ccx-docs/docs/admin/Installation/CCX-Install-Laptop.md

-# Installing Docker Desktop and Configuring Kubernetes for CCX on Laptop
+# Install CCX on Laptop

 This guide explains how to install Docker Desktop, enable Kubernetes, configure AWS credentials for deploying CCX's datastore in AWS, and deploy CCX on the Kubernetes cluster.